-In the midst of these documents, was a valuable map that revealed the supplies and march routes (Why Pleime, Pleiku, Coleman):
+Amid these documents, was a valuable map that revealed the supplies and march routes (Why Pleime, Pleiku, Coleman):

-It was a beautifully preserved sketch map that showed the major infiltration trails leading from Cambodia throught the Ia Drang Valley into the Chu Pong Massif and, from there, the attack positions at Plei Me.
-Besides showing the principal routes of approach used by the 33rd and 32nd Regiments, it pinpointed many important unit locations and other valuable data.
+It was a beautifully preserved sketch map that showed the major infiltration trails leading from Cambodia through the Ia Drang Valley into the Chu Pong Massif and, from there, the attack positions at Plei Me.
+Besides showing the principal routes of the approach used by the 33rd and 32nd Regiments, it pinpointed many important unit locations and other valuable data.

 That map undoubtedly helped G2/II Corps in providing to LTC Ngo Quang Truong, Airborne Brigade Commander, the knowledge in positioning the ambush site that cornered the 635th Battalion NVA on its withdrawal corridor to Cambodia (Schwarzkopf).